 The Court's discretionary powers to grant bail are enshrined under Section 14 (1) of the Trial on Indictments Act and the conditions under which bail is to be granted under Section 15.
-These circumstances are broken down to proof of exceptional circumstances like grave illness, a Certificate of no objection from the Director of

-Public Prosecution, infancy or advanced age; and the fact that the accused will not abscond to be proved by the accused having a fixed place of aboard, sound sureties, among others.
-However, proof of exceptional circumstances is not mandatory requirement as courts have the discretion to grant bail even when the exceptional circumstances have not been proved.
+These circumstances are broken down to proof of exceptional circumstances like grave illness, a Certificate of no objection from the Director of Public Prosecution, infancy or advanced age; and the fact that the accused will not abscond to be proved by the accused having a fixed place of aboard, sound sureties, among others.
+However, it is trite law that proof of exceptional circumstances is not mandatory requirement as courts have the discretion to grant bail even when the exceptional circumstances have not been proved.

-Therefore, Court is not mandatorily supposed to grant bail on the basis of proof of exceptional circumstances alone although desirable.
+Court is not mandatorily supposed to grant bail on the basis of proof of exceptional circumstances.
 The discretion depends on the circumstances of the case.
 This was the position in the case of Ssemanda Alex Button vs Uganda Criminal application no 157 of 1999.
 Where justice Egonda Ntende held that section 14A of the TID which is now (S.15 TIA) is not mandatory barring consideration of release on bail of an accused where no exceptional circumstances have not been shown.
 The discretion is left with the court to determine whether in the circumstances of that case exceptional circumstances would be required for consideration of the release of the accused on bail.

-In the case of Abindi Ronald and Anor v Uganda was it was held among others that "An applicant should not be incarcerated if he has a fixed place of abode, has sound sureties capable of guaranteeing that he will comply with the conditions of his or her bail."
+Hon.
+Justice Stephen Mubiru in the case of Abindi Ronald and Anor v Uganda was of the view that "An applicant should not be incarcerated if he has a fixed place of abode, has sound sureties capable of guaranteeing that he will comply with the conditions of his or her bail."

-In this application, the state Attorney did not object to the sureties.
-This court finds them substantial.
-I am convinced that the 3 sureties presented will monitor the accused and ensure that he complies with his bail conditions.
+In this application, the state Attorney objected to the 2nd surety for reasons that his documents were not verified.
+This court too undercrosss examination, discovered that the said surety was not a brother of the applicant as was stated.
+I am not convinced that he is a substantial surety who will monitor the accused and ensure complainant complies with his bail conditions.